vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 Hint: express the plant power in kW and multiply by hours in 50 years to get kWh produced.
 Hint: how many days will one plant live, then how many plants per day?
 84: 0.185 out of 235 a.m.u.
-85: Treat the two isotopes as having the same mass: the rod has 20 times more ura- nium than just the 235 U part.
+85: Treat the two isotopes as having the same mass: the rod has 20 times more uranium than just the 235 U part.
 86: It's not, actually, so this answer is a lower limit on the actual mass that has to be loaded in.
 So much for the ~1 kg answer from Problem 16.